 5. Taking Surveys Online

 One of the best ways students can earn quick bucks is by answering paid online surveys.
 There are lots of websites and survey companies that you can register with.
-Check to see if you’re qualified to take the survey before trying to participate, selection is mostly demographic-based.
+Check to see if you’re qualified to take the survey before trying to participate; selection is mostly demographic-based.

 6. Website Testing Jobs

-On average, you can make up to $10-$20 per test which depends on the length and complexity of the test and the client offering the job.
-Some website testing jobs require that you have a webcam and microphone.
+In addition, some website testing jobs require that you have a webcam and microphone.
 Some websites where you can find web testing jobs include Userlytics, YouEye, UserTesting, and more.

 7. Tutoring Online

-There are lots of reputable tutoring platforms online that you can find clients (mostly students like yourself) that need an extra hand in learning a particular subject that you find easy.
-You can apply to become an online tutor on these platforms and find clients that need your assistant in your area of expertise.
-This is more like a part-time kind of thing but it’s a great way of making extra money to cover bills.
+You can apply to become an online tutor on these platforms and find clients that need your assistance in your area of expertise.
+This is more like a part-time thing, but a great way of making extra money to cover bills.

 8. Selling Items on Marketplaces Online

-You can buy a particular product from a supplier in large quantities for a low price and sell for a high price—earning the marginal profit.
+You can buy a particular product from a supplier in large quantities for a low price and sell for a high price earning a marginal profit.
 If you’re good at making crafts with your hands, you can also sell those too.
-You can also sell used or old kinds of stuff like DVDs, CDs, unused gift cards, textbooks, clothes, and many more.
-Websites, where you can sell items online, include Facebook Yard Sale, ThredUP, Etsy, Amazon, eBay, etc.

 9. Do Micro Jobs Online

-There are lots of services you render on micro-gig sites including designing logos, social media marketing, website design, SEO services, video editing, writing for people or companies, etc. It can even be something as easy as singing a happy birthday song, creating a funny video about yourself, recording a video of yourself holding a cardboard with some kinds of stuff written on it, and other off-the-wall tasks.
+It can even be as easy as singing a happy birthday song, creating a funny video about yourself, recording a video of yourself holding a cardboard with some stuff written on it, and other off-the-wall tasks.

 You can get your first client by marketing your skills on micro-gig sites.
-If you do your job to satisfaction, you can earn yourself a repeat buyer which will open doors of other opportunities and chains of referrals.
-Don’t underestimate the power of a positive review from a client on a micro-gig site, always strive to offer your best services.
+If you do your job satisfactorily, you can earn yourself a repeat buyer, opening doors to other opportunities and chains of referrals.

 Some micro-gig sites you can try out include SEO Clerks, Tenor, Zeerk, Tenbux, Fivesquids, Gigbucks, Amazon Mechanical Turk, Fiverr, and others.